 See EPP for the different biome protective pack upgrades.

 The color of light on planets is determined by the color of the closest star(s).
 Its intensity is determined by the distance and size of the neighboring stars.
 The star pattern in the night sky around a planet is unique and slowly rotates in the sky.
 If the player returns to the same planet, the stars will be the same.

-Monsters are uniquely generated for each biome within a planet.
-Monsters have levels of difficulty that correspond to the planet's location sector wise.
+Several Monsters are uniquely generated for each biome on a planet, one for each kind of monster that inhabits the biome.
+Monsters have levels of difficulty that correspond to the planet difficulty level.
 Monsters can also have special abilities like Body Slam, Charge, etc.

 ship's navigation console.
 Traveling to other planets within the same solar system (orbiting the same star) has no fuel cost.